SPECIALTY BILLING — COMPREHENSIVE THERAPY (PT / OT / ST)

 Compliance boundaries for concurrent treatments and multi-therapist environments.

-Group therapy (97150) billed only when documentation reflects group delivery — patient-to-therapist ratio documented in the clinical note.
+Group therapy (97150) billed only when documentation reflects group delivery — patient to therapist ratio documented in the clinical note.
 Individual codes never billed for group sessions and vice versa.
 Concurrent therapy (therapist treating more than one patient individually at the same time) documented per Medicare requirements.
-Co-treatment sessions (two therapists treating one patient simultaneously) reviewed for medical necessity documentation and billed correctly per payer policy.
+Co treatment sessions (two therapists treating one patient simultaneously) reviewed for medical necessity documentation and billed correctly per payer policy.

 CLIENTELE AI ENGINE STATUS